No jobs are currently available.

 It doesn’t matter whether you take it in cocktails, beer, wine, cider or lager; it’s the alcohol that counts

 Alcohol affects all kinds of cells in the body, causing changes in some and stopping others from working properly.
 As with most ‘poisons’, the more you take, the worse the effects are

-Our livers make a special substance that breaks down alcohol and burns it as fuel.
+Our livers make a special substance that breaks down alcohol and burn it as fuel.
 But alcohol exhausts the liver’s ability to do this and too much too often can damage it permanently

 Given a chance, the liver can repair a lot of damage.
 This is why it’s important to drink sensibly and have non-drinking days as well as not drinking too much at any one time

-Alcohol is a also a depressant meaning you may have less control over your emotions and reactions
+Alcohol is also a depressant meaning you may have less control over your emotions and reactions

 If you have been advised to download a structured advice tool this can be downloaded from here.

 The alcohol content of drinks is measured in ‘units’.
 Each unit is equivalent to around 10mls or 8g of pure alcohol.
 The number of units in any drink is related to the strength of the alcohol content and to the volume of the drink